syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 This section explains you the steps required to populate the Chart with data, title, add data labels and tooltips to the Chart.
 This section covers only the minimal features that you need to know to get started with the Chart.

+## Adding SfChart reference

+You can add SfChart reference using one of the following methods:

-## Adding SfChart reference from nuget.org
+**Method 1: Adding SfChart reference from nuget.org**

 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add chart to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfChart](https://www.nuget.org/packages/Syncfusion.Xamarin.SfChart/), and then install it.